-Thank you for visiting the Visit Wales website.
-To help us to improve the information we can provide you, we’d like to ask you seven very quick questions.
-As a thank you we will enter you into a prize draw for a £150 cheque.
+To help us to improve the information we provide to you, we’d like to ask you 6 very quick questions.
+As a thank you, you could win £500 in our prize draw!

-Click here to complete our quick survey.
+Please complete our survey.

 Established 1882.
 Devoted to the visual arts in Wales, with over 120 artist members, open all year with a changing exhibition programme of contemporary and traditional paintings and sculptures, plus talks, demonstrations and workshops.

 Standing in a commanding position on a rocky promontory overlooking Cardigan Bay, Criccieth is one of the greatest testaments to Welsh castle building.

 Mighty Caernarfon is possibly the most famous of Wales's many castles.
 Its sheer scale and commanding presence sets it apart from the rest, and, to this day still trumpet in no uncertain terms the intentions of its builder, Edward I.